Multilingual Dysarthric Speech Assessment Using Universal Phone Recognition and Language-Specific Phonemic Contrast Modeling: Experiments

 We further compare against commonly used acoustic feature–based baselines.
 Specifically, we extract the extended Geneva Minimalistic Acoustic Parameter Set (eGeMAPS) \cite{eyben2015geneva}, which comprises standardized prosodic, spectral, and voice quality features and has been widely used for intelligibility assessment \cite{van2023automatic, murton2023validation}.
 The resulting 88 acoustic features are each correlated individually with intelligibility scores, and we report both (i) the average correlation across features and (ii) the maximum correlation observed.
 In addition, we include cepstral peak prominence (CPP), an acoustic measure associated with impaired laryngeal control.
 Following \cite{murton2023validation}, CPP is computed over voiced segments only using Parselmouth \cite{jadoul2018introducing} with default settings.

-As another baseline, we include ASR-based WER, which is commonly used as a proxy for intelligibility \cite{gutz2023feedback}, as recognition errors tend to increase with articulatory imprecision.
-We employ multilingual Whisper-small and Whisper-medium models, chosen to be comparable in scale (approximately 300M parameters) to the UPRs used in this study.
+As another baseline, we include ASR-based word error rate (WER), which has been reported to correlate with articulatory imprecision and reduced intelligibility in dysarthric speech \cite{XUE202323}.
+We employ multilingual Whisper-small and Whisper-medium models, selected to be comparable in scale (approximately 300M parameters) to the UPRs used in this study.